19 Best Criterion Channel Alternatives Right Now

 Price: free for channels available

 BFI Player Classics is a subscription service that makes the best of British cinema available to users around the world.
 These films are, according to the site, "widely loved and rarely seen," handpicked by the British Film Institute itself.
-They are carefully curated into collections which you can pick and choose based on your mood or interest.
-The streamer may not have the most extensive titles, only carrying little more than 300 at a time, but it's sure to have some of the highest quality libraries out there, perfect for cinephiles and Anglophiles alike.
+They are carefully curated into collections that you can pick and choose based on your mood or interest.
+The streamer may not have the most extensive titles, only carrying a little more than 300 at a time, but it's sure to have some of the highest quality libraries out there, perfect for cinephiles and Anglophiles alike.
+As of this writing, BFI Player Classics also offers a 14-day free trial, after which you're charged $5.99/month.

 Price: $5.99/month